tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 ## Features

-- Show Version: runs `arduino-cli version`
+- Check CLI Version: runs `arduino-cli version`
 - List Connected Boards: shows connected boards
 - List All Boards (listall): lists all boards; accepts an optional filter passed to `arduino-cli board listall <filter>`
 - Compile Sketch: pick a sketch to compile (uses profile or FQBN)
 - Clean Compile: compiles with `--clean`; resets includePath first, then adds only paths discovered during the build
 - Build Check: compiles every profile from each sketch.yaml with `--warnings=all` and aggregates warnings/errors
-- Version Check: scans each sketch.yaml profile to compare platform/library versions with the published indexes and offers inline updates
+- Check Sketch.yaml Versions: scans each sketch.yaml profile to compare platform/library versions with the published indexes and offers inline updates
 - Status Controls: change compile warning level and verbose output straight from the status bar (e.g. `all+V`)
 - Upload Sketch: builds then uploads with selected port and profile/FQBN; closes and reopens monitor if needed
 - Monitor Serial: open a serial monitor (select port and baudrate)
-- Open Helper: open a sketch.yaml helper webview to inspect/apply profiles/libraries
+- Sketch.yaml Helper: open a sketch.yaml helper webview to inspect/apply profiles/libraries
 - Board Details: when using profiles, passes the profile's FQBN with `-b`
 - Run Command: run arbitrary Arduino CLI arguments
 - Configure IntelliSense: compute include paths and write `.vscode/c_cpp_properties.json` without building